Secured-Finance/stablecoin-sdk/docs/sdk/lib-base.stabilitydeposit.md

 </td><td>

-Amount of LUSD in the Stability Deposit at the time of the last direct modification.
+Amount of DebtToken in the Stability Deposit at the time of the last direct modification.

 </td></tr>